 I try to focus on the positive actions of people.
 There are so many great deeds that so many people did that day and the days that followed.
 I also believe the students should know what happened that day but, they are not ready to see all of the images.
 There is a great Brainpop video that discusses the events of 9/11.

 Another another amazing book, called 14 Cows for America, is about the generosity that came about after 9/11.
 This story is about how a small village in western Kenya gives an extraordinary gift to the American people.
 Suzy Red has some great activities that go along with this book.
-There is a reader’s theater that my kids last year loved.
-It was so awesome to see the kids really care about the events of 9/11.
+In the book is a reader’s theater that my kids last year loved.
+It was very inspiring to see the kids really care about the events of 9/11.

-September 12th – This is a great story to read the day after September 11th.
+This is a great story to read the day after September 11th.
 This was written by 1st grade students.
 Each page talks about the hope that they had the day after 9/11.
-It shows students that even in America’s worst moments, there is always hope.
+It also shows students that even in America’s worst moments, there is always hope.
 Younger students enjoy this book, because it is written and illustrated by children.

 September 11th is a sensitive subject but, I believe we can show kids the hope and kindness that occurred in our country due to these tragic events.
 What are some of your favorite boos that you like to read about 9/11?